C3Dev/CS7637-KnowlegeBaseAI/README.md

-This repository is for GA-TECH's 2015 Summer Masters Class Knowledge Base Artificial Intelligence.
+This repository is for GA-TECH's 2018 Spring Masters Class Knowledge Base Artificial Intelligence.